Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Introduction

 As we will see in Section~\ref{section:applications}, several problems can be written in the forms~(\ref{eq_QFOG}) and~(\ref{eq_QFUG}), such as the Procrustes problem~\cite{Schonenmann66_Procrustes,Nemirovski_sumsProcrustes,So_sumsProcrustes} and Global Registration~\cite{Chaudhury_etal_GlobalRegistration}.
 Moreover, the approximation ratio we obtain for (\ref{eq_QFOG}) and (\ref{eq_QFUG}) translates into the same approximation ratio for these applications, improving over the best previously known approximation ratio of $\frac1{2\sqrt{2}}$ in the real case and $\frac12$ in the complex case, given by~\cite{Naor_etal_NCGI} for these problems.

 Problem (\ref{eq_QFOG}) belongs to a wider class of problems considered by Nemirovski~\cite{Nemirovski_sumsProcrustes} called {QO-OC} (Quadratic Optimization under Orthogonality Constraints), which itself is a subclass of QC-QP (Quadratically Constrainted Quadratic Programs).
-Please refer to Section~\ref{section:applications} for a more detailed comparison with the results of Nemirovski.
+Please refer to Section~\ref{section:applications} for a more detailed comparison with the results of Nemirovski~\cite{Nemirovski_sumsProcrustes}.
 More recently, Naor et al.~\cite{Naor_etal_NCGI} propose an efficient rounding for the non commutative Grothendieck inequality that provides an approximation algorithm for a vast set of problems involving orthogonality constraints, including problems of the form of (\ref{eq_QFOG}) and (\ref{eq_QFUG}).
-Although the little Grothendieck problem we consider is a particular instance of the problem considered in~\cite{Naor_etal_NCGI}, it does encode several important problems (see Section~\ref{section:applications}), and we show that it can be tackled using a simpler approach corresponding to a smaller semidefinite programming relaxation and a better approximation ratio than~\cite{Naor_etal_NCGI} (see Section~\ref{sec:CompareNRV} for a comparison between these results).
+We refer to Section~\ref{sec:CompareNRV} for a comparison between this approach and ours.

 Similarly to (\ref{eq_OCSDPv1}) we formulate a semidefinite relaxation we name the \emph{Orthogonal-Cut} SDP:

 Analogously, in the unitary case, we consider the relaxation

 Since $C$ is Hermitian positive semidefinite, the value of the objective function in (\ref{eq_UCSDPv}) is guaranteed to be real.
 Note also that we can take $m=dn$ as the Gram matrix $[X_iX_j^T]_{i,j}$ does not have a rank constraint for this value of $m$.
 In fact, both problems (\ref{eq_OCSDPv}) and (\ref{eq_UCSDPv}) are equivalent to the semidefinite program